kubernetes/enhancements/keps/sig-auth/4872-harden-kubelet-cert-validation/README.md

 ##### e2e tests

-End-to-end tests won't be needed as unit and integration tests will cover all the scenarios.
+We believe is likely end-to-end tests won't be needed as unit and integration tests will cover all the scenarios.
+If it's not possible to cover all the scenarios, we will add e2e tests.
+It's also quite likely that existing e2e tests will cover the new behavior once the feature gate is enabled, so new tests might only be needed for the transition period.

 ### Graduation Criteria